mkbaldwin/notes-public/conferences/2019-DevNexus/2019-03-07-DevNexus-S5-Spring_Security.md

     * `@EnableReactiveMethodSecurity`
     * `@PostAuthorize("returnObject?.to == principal?.claims['user_id']")` annotation applied to the repository paths
       * Only allows the requested message to be returned if the "to" contained the user's id.
 Can be used to prevent access based on the data being returned.
+  * Spring security has support for Mock MVC for unit testing as well as spring web test client.